fionahevans/ppd/README.md

 * getPPD: Download PPD data fromSILO and store as a data frame
 * apsimMET: Convert downloaded PPD data to APSIM .met file

+Planned future functionality:
-Function getClimatology is in development - do not use.
+* function getClimatology is in development - do not use
+*	ability to download filled daily DPIRD weather station data via API (APIs not yet released)
+*	ability to download DPIRD soil data via API and insert into .apsim files (APIs not yet released)

+Note: DPIRD = Department of Primary Industries and Regional Development, Western Australia.
+See https://www.agric.wa.gov.au/web-apis